Walney Extension Community Fund Criteria

 • Have lost significant core income over the past few months and request funding to recover quicker financially.

 • No match funding will be required for all applications at this time.

 • Re-application restrictions have been lifted.
 Any groups that have previously received a grant, have a live project or have been unsuccessful in the last round may re-apply.

-The changes relate to all applications to the 1 July 2020 and 6 January 2021 closing dates only.
+The changes relate to all applications to the 1 July 2020, 6 January 2021 and 23 June 2021 closing dates only.
 All other criteria will remain unchanged.

 Each year approximately £600,000 will be available.
 Approximately £100k of this Fund will be ring-fenced for a ‘Skills Fund’.
 Please click here for further information.

 The remaining monies (circa £500,000) will be split equally over two funding rounds each year.

 The application deadline for the main fund is detailed on the right side of the page.
 Late applications cannot be considered until the next funding round, usually every six months.

 There are two levels of grants and groups can apply for both revenue and capital costs in the same application.